-A gluten free Dutch apple pie is made simply with a traditional pastry crust on the bottom, packed with thinly sliced apples, and a gorgeous, thick crumble topping.
+A gluten free Dutch apple pie is made simply with a traditional pastry crust on the bottom, packed with thinly sliced apples, and covered with a gorgeous, thick crumble topping.
 Like business on the bottom, party on top.

 In the past, I had made this pie with a much more complicated custard-style apple filling.
 It called for eggs and sour cream, plus a bit of flour in the filling.
 Thank goodness I’ve recovered from that.
 Frankly, it wasn’t worth the trouble.

 If you’ve come looking for that sour cream apple pie and found this instead, can you ever forgive me?
-The simplified filling of nothing more than apples, cinnamon and sugar holds together beautifully.
+The simplified filling of nothing more than apples, cinnamon, and sugar holds together beautifully.

 The apples are sliced very thin and allowed to sit for a few minutes before being piled into the crust.
 That way, they release a fair amount of their juices but retain just enough texture.